Host, Midday (M-F 12:00-1:00)

 Tom is invited frequently to speak to professional and community organizations, including the Oregon Bach Festival, the American Choral Directors Association, Chorus America, the College Endowment Association, the Baltimore Broadcaster’s Coalition, The Johns Hopkins Brain Science Institute, the Johns Hopkins Community Conversations Series, and the Creative Alliance.
 He has moderated panels and given presentations at the Baltimore City Lit Festival, the Baltimore Book Festival, the Baltimore Museum of Art, the Walters Art Museum, the University of Maryland, the Enoch Pratt Library, and MICA.
 He has also moderated Mayoral Debates, panels at Light City in Baltimore, and at the Stevenson University Speakers Series.

 He appears each year as the moderator of the Rosenberg-Blaustein Distinguished Artist Recital Series at Goucher College.
 His publications include articles in the Baltimore Sun, Style Magazine, and Baltimore Magazine, as well as many scholarly music journals, and he is the co-author of The Bach Passions in Our Time: Contending with the Legacy of Antisemitism, published on-line by the Institute for Islamic Christian and Jewish Studies.
 Tom was appointed the Music Director Emeritus of the Baltimore Choral Arts Society in 2017.

 Tom Hall lives in Baltimore, with his wife, Linell Smith.
-Their daughter, Miranda, is a graduate student in the Yale School of Drama.
+Their daughter, Miranda, is a playwright, based in Washington, DC.